Skip to main content

 Common side effects of acetaminophen vs. aspirin

 At normal doses, acetaminophen and aspirin are unlikely to cause serious side effects.
-The most common side effects of acetaminophen may include headache, nausea, and fatigue.
-The most common side effects of aspirin include abdominal pain, stomach upset, and indigestion.
+The most common side effects of acetaminophen may include headache and nausea.
+The most common side effects of aspirin include abdominal pain, an upset stomach, and indigestion.

 Serious side effects of acetaminophen and aspirin may include allergic reactions.
 In high doses, acetaminophen may cause liver problems.
 On the other hand, high doses of aspirin may increase the risk of bleeding or stomach ulcers.